-As W. D. Gann had rightly said “I found that over ninety per cent of the traders who go into the market without knowledge or study usually lose in the end.”
+As W. D. Gann said, “I found that over 90% of the traders who go into the market without knowledge or study usually lose in the end.”

-Technical Indicators help in analyzing the price of an instrument from a whole new perspective.
-Some indicators called MOVING AVERAGES are easier to understand whereas others like STOCHASTICS are derived from more complex formulas.
-While analyzing the stock market, it is advised to follow up to 2 or 3 indicators and those which complement each other.
+Technical indicators help in analyzing the price of an instrument from a whole new perspective.
+Some indicators, called moving averages, are easier to understand whereas others like stochastics are derived from more complex formulas.
+While analyzing the stock market, it is advised to follow up to two or three indicators and those which complement each other.
 All the brokerage firms offer charting capability and you can use that to perform technical analysis.
 Please go to top stock brokers if you need help selecting a broker for trading.

-- Leading Indicators: These usually track price changes and help you generate the buy or sell signals.
-They generally provide more trading opportunities but then it is more risky to follow these indicators.
+These usually track price changes and help you generate the buy or sell signals.
+They generally provide more trading opportunities but then it is riskier to follow these indicators.

 Some of the more common leading indicators are:

-- Momentum – Momentum measures the rate of change in a securities price.
-“Bullish and bearish interpretations are found by looking for divergences, centerline crossovers and extreme readings.”
-As is evident from the name, the faster the price rises or falls, the greater is the momentum.
+- Momentum.
+Momentum measures the rate of change in a securities price.
+“Bullish and bearish interpretations are found by looking for divergences, centerline crossovers, and extreme readings.”
+The faster the price rises or falls, the greater is the momentum.

-- Relative Strength Index (RSI) – RSI is also a momentum indicator which does a comparison of the price changes during the advancing periods with those during the declining periods.
+- Relative Strength Index (RSI).
+RSI is also a momentum indicator which does a comparison of the price changes during the advancing periods with those during the declining periods.
 It helps in determining whether an instrument is overbought or oversold with the help of its vertical scale.
-It is plotted from 0 to 100, where values below 30 are oversold and values above 70 are overbought.
-The warning given when the values in the above mentioned levels are called Trend Setting.
+RSI is plotted from 0 to 100, where values below 30 are oversold and values above 70 are overbought.
+The warning given when the values are in either of those extremes is called trend setting.

 RS = Average Gain / Average Loss

-Leading Indicators have a lot of benefits because it helps in early entry or exit.
-They show a warning signal before the actual event takes place.
+Leading indicators have a lot of benefits because it helps in early entry or exit.
+They give a warning signal before the actual event takes place.
 Thus, leading indicators can result in great returns but there is also a danger of false indications that can increase the risk involved.

-Lagging Indicators: These also follow the price but after the changes have taken place and are therefore called Trend Following Indicators.
+These also follow the price but after the changes have taken place and are called trend-following indicators.
 But the signals from Lagging Indicators tend to be a little late and increase the risk.